r-lyeh-archived/JXML/README.md

 JXML was created by Mario "rlyeh" Rodriguez.
 JSONx is an IBM® standard format to represent JSON as XML.
-This document includes text written by IBM guys.
+This document includes text written by IBM.
 Thanks guys! :D
 </pre>